wrmoon/resume/resume_manager.md

 ### University of Rochester, Rochester, NY - Adjunct Instructor
 #### Jan 2021 - May 2022
-* Instructor for ECE114 Intro to C/C++ (Spring semesters)
-* ECE114 is an introductory course for mostly Electrical Engineering undergrads.
+* Teaching ECE114 Intro to C/C++ (Spring semesters) for mostly Electrical Engineering undergrads.
 * Overhauled ~1000 lecture slides to be more contemporary, relevant, factual and accessible.
 * Responsible for creating assignments, tests and projects for students.
 * Coach students during office hours.